fwenzel/powerdns-dyndns/README.md

 Dynamic DNS service using PowerDNS
 ==================================

-These are a number of convenience scripts to run a dynamic DNS service with PowerDNS.
+Convenient scripts to run a dynamic DNS service with PowerDNS.

 www/update.php
 --------------